sathvik-spartan/Liftin-with-C/README.md

 - I wrote this code while in traffic but i somehow managed to optimise it further (yeah, i'm kinda insane).
 - Update : I've optimised the hope and i'm hoping for a code review
 - I really wish these were the commit messages but anyways here you go...
 Enjoy the simulation, folks!
-- Main.c is the main file (optimization imminent)
+- Main.c is where the main logic of the code lies (optimization imminent)

 Contributions are most welcome and valued.